 Our Glasgow medical humanities discussion group meets regularly throughout the year.
-In the academic year 2016-2017, this group is organised and convened by Dr Cheryl McGeachan, a Lecturer in the School of Geographical and Earth Sciences.
+In the academic year 2016-2017, this group is organised and convened by Dr Manon Mathias, a Lecturer in the School of Modern Languages and Cultures.
 The discussion group is a forum for work-in-progress presentations and friendly discussion.
 All are welcome!
-If you would like further information, or to propose a paper, please contact Cheryl.
+If you would like further information, or to propose a paper, please contact Manon.

-The meetings will all take place between 1-2pm in Room 4181 in the East Quadrangle, in the Main Building at Glasgow University.
+The meetings will all take place between 1-2pm in Room 216, the Hetherington Building, at Glasgow University.
 Tea/coffee and biscuits will be provided.

 We are very pleased to announce the times and topics for this Semester’s presentations: